kometenstaub/customizable-page-header-buttons/README.md

 On desktop, you can also add buttons to the title bar.
 You can add them to the left or right side and even exchange the center version text with buttons.

 If you use **Pane Relief**, you can toggle whether to show the forward/backwards count.
+For this to work you of course need to add back/forward buttons to the page header.

 ## Known limitations